VirtualSoC/vsoc-artifact/app-configuration.md

 * **Linux.**

-  - Begin by running the following commands as a non-root user to update your package listings and install the Nginx module：
+  - Begin by running the following commands as a non-root user to update your package listings and install the Nginx module.

     ```shell
     sudo apt update
     sudo apt install libnginx-mod-rtmp
     ```

-  - Using `nano` or your favorite text editor, open Nginx’s main configuration file, `/etc/nginx/nginx.conf`, and add this configuration block to the end of the file:
+  - Using `nano` or your favorite text editor, open Nginx’s main configuration file, `/etc/nginx/nginx.conf`, and add this configuration block to the end of the file.

     ```shell
     sudo nano /etc/nginx/nginx.conf